 Internship Roles Available at ALEC

-Policy Intern – ALEC’s policy department offers a variety of opportunities to work on state policy issues, including legal reform, health care, education, free trade, tax policy and economic competitiveness.
+Policy Intern – The ALEC policy department offers a variety of opportunities to work on state policy issues, including legal reform, health care, education, free trade, tax policy and economic competitiveness.
 A full listing of policy issues can be found in our Task Forces section.
 Policy Interns work on research projects for ALEC staff and ALEC state legislators.
 Interns may also have the opportunity to write and edit policy publications.

 Communications and Social Media Intern – The Communications and Social Media Intern works with the Public Affairs department to coordinate social media projects, draft press releases and edit website content.
 Website design experience is preferred but not necessary.